AdobeDocs/campaign-classic-learn.en/help/control-panel-tutorials/subdomains-and-certificates/delegating-subdomains-using-cname.md

 ---
 # Delegating subdomains using CNAME

->[!IMPORTANT]
->
-> The use of CNAMEs for subdomain delegation is in beta and subject to frequent updates and modifications without notice.

 To be able to start sending emails or publish landing pages with Adobe Campaign you need to setup a new subdomain.

 Learn how to set up and submit a subdomain using CNAMEs in the Control Panel.